-Professor Wong; Associate Professors Greer (chair), Jayawant, and Ross; Assistant Professor Salerno; Visiting Assistant Professors Buell and Nelson; Lecturer Coulombe
+Professor Wong; Associate Professors Greer, Jayawant, Ott, Ross, and Salerno (chair); Assistant Professor Boateng; Visiting Assistant Professors Chari and Montgomery; Lecturers Balcomb and Coulombe

 A dynamic subject, with connections to many disciplines, mathematics is an integral part of a liberal arts education, and is increasingly vital in understanding science, technology, and society.
 Entry-level courses introduce students to basic concepts and hint at some of the power and beauty behind these fundamental results.
 Upper-level courses and the capstone experience provide majors with the opportunity to explore mathematical topics in greater depth and sophistication, and to delight in the fascination of this important discipline.

-During new-student orientation the department assists students planning to study mathematics in choosing an appropriate starting course.
+The department assists students planning to study mathematics in choosing an appropriate starting course.
 Based on a student's academic background and skills, the department recommends a 100-level course, MATH 205, MATH 206, or a more advanced course.
-For students unsure whether to start in MATH 105, 106, or beyond, the department recommends taking the online placement examination
+For students unsure whether to start in MATH 105, 106, or beyond, the department recommends taking the online placement examination.

 Major Requirements.
 The mathematics major requirements accommodate a wide variety of interests and career goals.
-The courses provide broad training in undergraduate mathematics, preparing majors for graduate study, and for positions in government, industry, and the teaching profession.
+The courses provide broad training in undergraduate mathematics, preparing majors for graduate study, and for positions in a wide variety of careers, such as government, industry, and the teaching profession.

 The major in mathematics consists of:

-2) MATH s21, which the department encourages taking during Short Term of the first year;
+MATH s21.
+Introduction to Abstraction, which the department encourages taking during Short Term of the first year.

-3) MATH 301 and 309, which the department encourages taking before beginning a senior thesis or the senior seminar;
+2) Both of the following, which the department encourages taking before beginning a senior thesis or the senior seminar:

-5) completion of either a one-semester thesis (MATH 457 or 458), a two-semester thesis (MATH 457–458), or the senior seminar (MATH 395).
-The thesis option requires departmental approval.
-Students satisfy their [W3] requirement by successful completion of either a thesis or MATH 395, the senior seminar.
+5) Completion of either a one-semester thesis (MATH 457 or 458), a two-semester thesis (MATH 457–458), or the senior seminar (MATH 495).
+The selection of thesis or senior seminar requires departmental approval.
+The thesis or senior seminar requirement must be completed during the student's last year at Bates.
+Students satisfy their [W3] requirement by successful completion of either a thesis or a senior seminar.

 Major Courses Taken Elsewhere.
 Of the nine courses (205, 206, 301, 309, s21, and four electives) required for the mathematics major, up to four may be taken at other institutions, in off-campus study programs, or in other Bates departments.
 These courses are subject to these limitations:

-1) At least one of 301 (Real Analysis) and 309 (Abstract Algebra) must be completed at Bates.
+1) At least one of MATH 301 (Real Analysis) and MATH 309 (Abstract Algebra I) must be completed at Bates.

-2) s21 (Introduction to Abstraction) must be completed at Bates.
+2) MATH s21 (Introduction to Abstraction) must be completed at Bates.

 3) At least two of the four elective mathematics courses must be completed at Bates, and listed or cross-listed in the Bates mathematics department.